Pesc0/imgui-cmake/README.md

 # About the examples

 - `example_sdl_opengl3`: except for the minor raspbian specific modifications listed above the code is exactly the same as the original imgui example.
 It does not use the provided wrapper.
+- `example_wrapper_simple`: showcases how to use the multithreaded wrapper by displaying the imgui demo window.
+If all you want to do is get imgui working you should use this code.
-- `example_wrapper`: showcases how to use the multithreaded wrapper.
-Additionally to the imgui example a red triangle is drawn on the background, to show how openGL code can be used with the library.
+- `example_wrapper_withGL`: showcases how to use the multithreaded wrapper and additionally to the imgui demo a red triangle is drawn on the background, to show how OpenGL code can be used with the library.
+If you are doing anything remotely serious with OpenGL it is recommended you write your own engine and use the raw SDL and ImGui interfaces used in `example_sdl_opengl3`.